crab-apps/crab-news/project-notes.md

   > processing.
 They are exceptionally good at doing what they do.
 All the other
   > collections in the standard library have specific use cases where they are
   > the optimal choice, but these cases are borderline niche in comparison.
 Even
-  > when Vec and HashMap are technically suboptimal, they\'re probably a good
+  > when Vec and HashMap are technically suboptimal, they're probably a good
   > enough choice to get started.

 - The `pub struct ViewModel {`{.verbatim}} exposes its data via